LTCinterns2023/resumeML/README.md

 - [ ] "Rank by" button - Mai
 - [x] "Upload" button - Mai
 - [ ] "Location" search bar - Namirawsa
-- [x] Make containers in <main> for showcasing applicants' info - Eshaal, Suyeon, Ruth
+- [x] Make containers in <main> for showcasing applicants' info - Eshaal, Ruth
-- [ ] Develop a search machine (filter texts in resumes) - Ruth, Suyeon
-- [ ] Connect everything to the backend
+- [ ] Connect frontend with backend
 - [ ] Apply the API of AI to a ranking system

 # To-do List for Backend
-- [ ] Add: Instructions for the backend
+- [x] Add: Instructions for the backend
+- [ ] Word to vectorization
-- [ ] Connect frontend and backend
+- [ ] Database
+- [ ] Develop a search machine (filter texts in resumes) - Ruth, Suyeon

 ...